 Ordinary spell books are the kind you find lying around the dungeon, and are weighted toward ones with spells you don't have in your other spell books.
-Theme artifact spell books will contain several spells on a given theme (not necessarily a magic school).
-Level artifact spell books will contain several spells with a given level (up to your experience level).
-A high Spellcasting skill will grant better artifact spellbooks.
-Note that Sif Muna will not give you any manuals, the Necronomicon (Kikubaaqudgha's special), a Book of Annihilations, an Akashic Record, or a Grand Grimoire, although it's possible to get some of the spells they contain in artifact spell books.
+Theme randart spell books will contain several spells on a given theme (not necessarily a magic school).
+Level randart spell books will contain several spells with a given level (up to your XL).
+A high Spellcasting skill will grant better artefact spellbooks.
+Sif Muna's randart books will be larger than those found in the dungeon - they will be around 6 spells in size.

 | Sif Muna does not appreciate abandonment, and will call down fearful punishments on disloyal followers!

 Those in Sif Muna's ill graces find the very forces of magic rebelling against them.
 They are confused and stupefied, their magical reserves drained, their enchantments unravelled.
 Casting spells, too, becomes unreliable - and even dangerous.

 If you leave Sif Muna (voluntarily or not), your penance counter will be set to 50 (quite high!), but no immediate negative events will happen.
 Possible punishments include:

 - 30%: Temporary decrease in Intelligence by up to 20%